 The tunnel was constructed by boring, rather than by cut and cover techniques, so there are few traces of it on the surface where it passes under the development area.
-Its presence is indicated by the brick tower of an air shaft (plate 6), just beyond the development area to the south.
-The hummocky nature of the ground in some places along the line of the tunnel indicates some surface working related to it, such as, possibly, the storage of materials.
+Its presence is indicated by the brick tower of an air shaft (plate 7), just beyond the development area to the south.